Where We Work

 To maintain the land and gardens around the factories in Aberlour, Walker’s employ an estate manager and a team of gardeners.
 The woods are professionally managed by Scottish Woodlands and there are footpaths through the trees, allowing access for the local community to enjoy walking, cycling, bird watching, running, pony-trekking and orienteering.

 The grounds are rich in biodiversity with a full range of native plants and trees as well as a diverse array of wildlife including such species as red squirrel, badger, roe deer, pine martin, fox, buzzard, heron, woodpecker, bats and owls.
+The local environment has various protection status’s including Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC) due to the unique habitats and animal Species that can be found within these habitats.

 Walker’s Shortbread has been located within the same small community of Aberlour for the last five generations and several generations of local families have been employed over that time.
 The Company has a relatively low employee turnover and firmly believes, where at all possible, in promoting from within the existing workforce and providing the necessary training and support.

 The Company has a core workforce of approximately 1,200 and this number is increased with the addition of up to 450 seasonal workers during peak production periods.
-Traditionally Walker’s works a 2-shift operation with night-shift and weekend work utilised when required.
+Traditionally Walker’s works a 2-shift operation with weekend work utilised when required.

 Walker’s Shortbread operates four factories in Aberlour and two in nearby Elgin.